 Ireland's rich culture is attracting high-flying expats

-As Ireland recovered from the financial crisis in 2008, Dublin emerged as a bustling international city.
+As Ireland recovered from the financial crisis in 2008, Dublin emerged as a bustling international city, boosting tax job opportunities for ambitious expatriates.
 Some of the biggest global brands, such as Google (which employs 3500 people in the city) and Yahoo, have their regional or head offices in the Irish capital.
 This phenomenon has been accelerated by friendly business rates and corporate taxes, leading many analysts to describe the city as Europe’s answer to Silicon Valley.

-Ireland’s balance of modernity and traditionalism makes it a hit with expats.
-As increasing numbers of professionals relocate to the country.
-This first in our two-part series looks at some of the cultural events and ancient sites which help to attract high-flyers – with second edition focusing on sports and leisure.
+Ireland’s balance of modernity and traditionalism makes it a hit with expatriates, as increasing numbers of professionals relocate to the country.
+This first in our two-part series looks at some of the cultural events and ancient sites which help to attract high-flyers – with the second edition focusing on sports and leisure.

 With over 3000 km of rugged coastline, Ireland features some spectacular coastal drives.
 However, the island is also compact, taking about two weeks to navigate.
 And with some untamed areas, particularly in the West, the country is famous for its stunning scenery, with a scattering of ancient sites to be discovered.